Episode 25: Darryl Praill – Playing the Long Game: Know How Your Buyers Buy and How to Provide Value for Them

-In this episode, Brynne and Bill are with Darryl Praill, CRO at Vanilla Soft.
-Listen as they discuss the importance of putting value on your profile by sharing rockstar content.
+In this episode, Brynne and Bill are joined by Darryl Praill, chief revenue officer at Vanilla Soft.
+Listen as they discuss the importance of adding value to your profile by sharing rockstar content.

 Darryl Praill 0:00

 When I say social selling it defuses transactions to me, it’s not to knock social selling.
 I mean if I treat social selling, emphasis on the word selling, as opposed to emphasis on the word social, you know, if I am social selling will be an outcome of it because we will have trust established, trust in one another.
 Whereas if I use social because it’s how I’m going to get at you to sell you something, that’s transaction.

 We absolutely love that.
 One of the things that we say all the time is build relationships, bring insights, be a resource, and the sale will come when the time is right.

 Intro (Bob Woods) 0:36

 Welcome to the Making Sales Social podcast, featuring the top voices in sales and marketing.
 Join hosts, Brynne Tillman and Bill McCormick.
 As they discuss the best tips and strategies they are teaching their clients so you can leverage them for your own virtual and social selling.
 Here are your hosts Brynne Tillman and Bill McCormick.